v0idzdev/bb-bot/README.md

 <pre>Usage: .kick [discord user to kick] [reason (optional)]</pre>

 ##### .restrict
 Assigns a role called 'Restrict' to a user.
 This role must exist on the server already - you can configure the restrictions however you'd like.
 Requires 'Manage roles' permission

+To use this command, make sure you:
+* have a role called "Restrict" on your server
+* Give the "Restrict" role with whatever permissions you'd like
 <pre>Usage: .restrict [discord user to restrict] [duration in seconds]</pre>

 ### 👋 Greetings